 - (a) In General.
 A single filing may be divided into multiple Adobe PDF files. - (b) Number of Files.
-Counsel must endeavor to minimize the total number of Adobe PDF files that constitute a single filing. - (c) Size of Files. - (i) Unless otherwise ordered by the court, each Adobe PDF file must not exceed the size limitations established by the court.
+Counsel must endeavor to limit the total number of Adobe PDF files that constitute a single filing.
+All files, however, must comply with the requirements of paragraph 10(a) below.

+(c) Size of Files.

-- (ii) Current size limitations are posted on the court's website or may be obtained by calling the clerk's office. - (d) Exceeding Size Limitations.
+- (i) Unless otherwise ordered by the court, each Adobe PDF file must not exceed the size limitations established by the court. - (ii) Current size limitations are posted on the court's website or may be obtained by calling the clerk's office. - (d) Exceeding Size Limitations.
 For files that exceed size limitations, the Filing User may: - (i) use a disc in CD-ROM format; or - (ii) seek leave of the court to file in some other electronic format.